iamsainikhil/gatsby-prismic-blog-starter/README.md

 9. **`react-images`:** A mobile-friendly, highly customizable, carousel component for displaying media in ReactJS.
 For more info, check [here](https://github.com/jossmac/react-images).
 10. **`react-snakke`:** Reading position indicator for React used to display the progress of the article as you scroll down the page.
 For more info, check [here](https://github.com/diogomoretti/react-snakke).
 This is one of the package which can be completely avoidable if you don't want it 😄.
 11. **`react-toastify`:** React notification made easy.
 This is used to notify users of which code block they copied to clipboard used in Code slice `src/slices/Code.jsx`.
 For more info, check [here](https://github.com/fkhadra/react-toastify).
 12. **`typeface-fira-code` & `typeface-inter`:** Typeface is a beautiful package which allows installation of fonts through npm.
 Damion is used for titles, Fira Code is used for code blocks where it supports font ligatures, and Inter for body.
 For more info, check [here](https://github.com/KyleAMathews/typefaces/tree/master/README_images/packages).
+If you don't want these fonts or use typeface based fonts, uninstall these packages as well as remove loading these fonts in `gatsby-browser.js`.

 # ⛏️ Customization